 Decide if you have more important things to do and limit the amount of time you spend online.

-When you do spend time online, make sure what you read and participate in moves your life in the right direction.
+When you spend time online, make sure what you read and participate in moves your life in the right direction.

 Our bodies are wired to spend time outside.
 Make sure you carve out slices of the day to get back in tune with Mother Nature.